 Peru has been one of the hardest-hit countries within the HOPE network.
 Pastors in Comas, the city served by HOPE’s church partner, have banded together to lead daily devotions online.
 A 2.5-hour prayer meeting earlier this summer drew over 1,000 participants.
 Lisset Rojas de Avellaneda, program manager of the savings group program, says, “We have many opportunities to continue sharing the Gospel, and that is something that fills our hearts and encourages us to keep going.”

 Amid a challenging season, thank you for pausing to rejoice with us.
 And stay tuned for part two!
 Believe it or not, we couldn’t contain all the goodness of 2020 to just one post.

-We invite you to be a part of what God is doing in bringing good news amid the hardships of this year.
-New and increased gifts to HOPE’s Rebuilding Dreams Fund will be doubled.
-Learn more or make a contribution today.
+We invite you to be a part of what God is doing in bringing good news amid the hardships of this year by making a contribution today.